AxelThevenot/dbt-assertions/README.md

 ####  [generic_assertions](tests/generic/generic_assertions.sql)

-Generates a test to get rows based on exceptionss.
+Generates a test to get rows based on exceptions.

 It will returns the rows without any exception by default.
 You can change this default behaviour specifying a exclude_list or include_list (not both).